I Just Finished Whole30 and Lived to Tell the Tale—Here’s How I Made It Through

 Up until this past January, I was still anti-diet.
 I tried eating more veggies and lean protein during the week, but I never counted calories or vowed to cut dairy from my life completely, for example, as friends did.
 Yet after writing an article about actress Busy Philipps' positive experience doing a plan called Whole30, I became intrigued.

-ICYMI: Whole30 is an elimination-style diet that asks dieters to ban all soy, dairy, grains, alcohol, legumes, and added sugars from their diet for 30 days straight.
+What exactly is Whole30, you ask?
+Good question: The "diet" is actually an elimination-style eating plan that asks dieters to ban all soy, dairy, grains, alcohol, legumes, and added sugars from their diet for 30 days straight.
 The point is to flush your system, so when the 30 days are up, you can slowly add different food groups back and get a sense of which ones have been secretly affecting your physical and mental health.
 The creator, Melissa Hartwig, also says Whole30 will change your entire relationship with food.

 Though I'd never tried a diet before, I knew that preparation would be the key to success.
 So I got copies of the Whole30 book Food Freedom Forever ($14, amazon.com) and the cookbook Whole30 Fast & Easy ($18, amazon.com) to research exactly what I couldn't eat, what emotional and physical changes to expect, and which recipes I should make.